Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Modelling scale-independent network-based power grids

 where the $E_{j}$ and $\delta_j$ are the transient voltage and the rotor angle of the $j$-th machine, respectively.
-The parameters $G_{j,\ell}$ and $B_{j,\ell}$ denote the real and imaginary parts of the nodal admittance matrix and embody the network structure.
+The parameters $G_{j,\ell}$ and $B_{j,\ell}$ denote the real and imaginary parts of the nodal admittance matrix and encode the network structure.
 Generally, $B_{j,\ell}>0$ and $G_{j,\ell}<0$ for all $j\neq \ell$.
-This article is especially concerned with the role of Ohmic losses, which are described by the real parts of $G_{j,\ell}$.
-All quantities are usually made dimensionless using appropriate scaled units referred to as the `pu system' or `per unit system' \cite{Mach08}.
+This article is especially concerned with the role of Ohmic losses, which are described by the real parts of the nodal admittance matrix $G_{j,\ell}$.
+All quantities are usually made dimensionless using appropriate scaled units referred to as the `pu system' or `per unit system' \cite{Machowski2020}.

+Load nodes are typically described by constant impedances to the ground.
+These passive nodes can be eliminated from the network equations via Kron reduction such that only generator nodes have to be considered explicit~\cite{Kron1939,Doerfler2011b}.
+The remaining nodes are then connected by an effective network which differs considerably from the physical one.
+For instance, the reduced network is typically fully connected.